ufoscorp/braintux/README.md

 ## Modules

-Braintux are made by modules. **everything are modules**.
-Some of the serve to do the communication between Braintux and you, we call the by **views**.
+Braintux is made by modules. **Everything are modules**.
+Some serve to make the communication between Braintux and you, we call them by **views**.

 ### View Modules

 * Terminal
     * You can see all the Braintux output in your terminal.
 * Whatsapp
-    * You can control Braintux by your smartphone using Whatsapp, download files, having speech recognition and more.
+    * You can control Braintux from your smartphone using WhatsApp, download files, with voice recognition and more.
 ## Non-View Modules

 ### Media

 * Youtube
-    * Download videos from youtube by the simplest way.
-Together with Whatsapp Module form a powerful duo.
+    * Download youtube videos in the simplest way.
+Together with the Whatsapp Module they form a powerful duo     .

 ## Installation